javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 let x = 1 && 2 ??
 3; // Syntax error
 ```

-The limitation is surely debatable, but somewhy was added to the language specification.
+The limitation is surely debatable, but for some reason it was added to the language specification.

 Use explicit parentheses to fix it: